ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 }
 ```

-There's a problem: The value is whopping 24 bytes in size.
+There's a problem: The value is a whopping 24 bytes in size.
 That's bad.
-On a 64 bit computer, we can handle 8 bytes at a time, and we're 3x larger than that.
+On a 64-bit computer, we can handle 8 bytes at a time, and we're 3x larger than that.
-This enum is 24 bytes because it uses 1 byte for the tag, which needs to be aligned, so Rust determined 8 bytes are needed.
-Then we need enough space for the largest variant,which is `DynamicTuple(Box<Value>, Box<Value>)`, used when tuples contain values other than Int or Bool.
+This enum is 24 bytes because it uses 1 byte for the tag, but the values inside the enum variant need to be aligned, so Rust determined an extra 7 bytes of padding is needed.
+Then we need enough space for the largest variant, which is `DynamicTuple(Box<Value>, Box<Value>)`, used when tuples contain values other than Int or Bool.
 Each Box needs 8 bytes, so there are 16 bytes for the value, plus 8 bytes for the aligned tag.

 At the time I wrote the optimizations we'll see, I did not know about NaN tagging.
 NaN tagging is a technique where you represent every value as a NaN variant.
-Turns out there are many many double values that are NaN, and we can use silent NaNs and manipulate them however we want, and if we ever need a double then we can just use the value as is.
-Rinha, however, has no doubles, only 32 bit signed integers, so the usefulness of NaN tagging is limited.
+Turns out there are many many IEE754 double values that are NaN, and we can use silent NaNs and manipulate their bits to indicate what kind of value they are.

+The benefit of NaN tagging comes when our language has support for double values.
+Whenever we need a double value, we can just use the value as-is.
+Rinha, however, has no doubles, only 32-bit signed integers, so the usefulness of NaN tagging is limited.
 However, NaN tagging also handles pointers: In most machines, pointers only really use 48 bits of information.
-Maybe in the future I will implement something similar to NaN tagging.
+Maybe in the future, I will implement something similar to NaN tagging.
+This technique should alleviate the impact of padding space that Rust adds to enums to ensure alignment, though it might create other overheads.

-The way I did pointers was to store values in a `Vec` and use a 4-byte index.
-You can allocate at most ~4 billion tuples, ~4 billion strings and ~4 billion closures in my interpreter... it's a price we pay for performance.
+Therefore, what I did was an emulation of 32-bit pointers in the most hacky way possible: Just indices on a Vec.
+My heap is really just a Vec.
+I store values in a `Vec` and use a `u32` index instead of `usize`.
+You can allocate at most ~4 billion tuples, ~4 billion strings, and ~4 billion closures in my interpreter... it's a price we pay for performance.
 This is the new definition:

 ```
 pub struct Closure {